How LifeLabs Learning Uses DEI Audits to Build Community in Times of Crisis

 • How well are we creating senior leadership facetime opportunities?
 Will newer Labmates get the opportunity to share feedback and create meaningful bonds with executives?

-• Formal and informal mentorship opportunities are available to every member of our team.
+• Are formal and informal mentorship opportunities available to every member of our team?

 Using the data